 If you have finished your university course and are unemployed, you may be able to apply for financial support from the moment you graduate.
 In order to receive the ‘new style’ JSA you will need to have worked and, generally, to have paid class one National Insurance contributions in the last two to three years.
 If you are not in this position, the chances are you will be eligible for universal credit.

-While job centres are open, alternative arrangements can be made for appointments with work coaches (such as speaking over the telephone).
+You should be able to carry out appointments with work coaches over the telephone, rather than visiting a job centre.
 If you are in any way concerned about your finances while job hunting under social distancing measures, find out more and check your eligibility via the GOV.UK website here.
 The Debt Advice Foundation also provides advice on its website, as well as a free helpline for advice and information about debt during the week.

 Your rights while renting